ginnox/CanalNetworkDocs/DesignCriteria/AboutDesignCriteria.md

 An other way to create complex cut and fill shapes is to use the `Canal Top Provission` variable.
 This allows for the provission of extra berms at canal top level, in addition to the first B value entries set in Cut and Fill shapes described above.
 The convnention for setting this variable is as follows:

-First two entries: Required Additional Berm width on Left side, and Right side - respectively - of the canal top (Facing Down stream).
+- First two entries: Required Additional Berm width on Left side, and Right side - respectively - of the canal top (Facing Down stream).

-Second two entries: height of cut or fill - respectively-from CTL at Centerline, used to control whether the above specified extra berm is provided or not. i.e., the cut and fill berms will only be applied if this value is exceeded.
+- Second two entries: height of cut or fill - respectively-from CTL at Centerline, used to control whether the above specified extra berm is provided or not. i.e., the cut and fill berms will only be applied if this value is exceeded.
 To Apply at all conditions set to 0, to apply at no condition use 99.

-Although four entries are shown the user can input as follows:
+- Although four entries are shown the user can input as follows:

-single value: is considered taken as left side extra berm provission width, applied at all times.
+  - single value: is considered taken as left side extra berm provission width, applied at all times.

-two values: left and side berm widths applied at all conditions
+  - two values: left and side berm widths applied at no conditions (more like a place holder, to be edited at segment level.)

-Four values: as explained above.
+  - Four values: as explained above.

+  - A fifth value can be included to provide general orientation with respect to transverse grade line.
+This value dictates whether the first input (Left Width), is applied on the upgrade direction, or downgrade direction - irrespective of the orientation with respect to the FUS default convention.
+The value can be set as below:

+  - 0<=value<1: Use default (FUS convention)

+  - 1<=value<5: Apply Left width on downgrade side, and Right width on upgrade side

+  - 5<value<10: Apply Left width on upgrade side, and Right width on downgrade side.

 ![Images27](ImagesAbout/Image%20026.png)